godotengine/godot-docs/classes/class_renderingserver.rst

 :ref:`RID<class_RID>` **get_white_texture** **(** **)**

-Returns the id of a white texture.
+Returns the ID of a white texture.
 Creates one if none exists.

 .. rst-class:: classref-item-separator